-Humans have become the dominant species because they collaborate flexibly in large numbers.
+Humans became the dominant species because they collaborate flexibly in large numbers.
 Other social animals like monkeys and dolphins cooperate flexibly but in small groups.
-Ants and bees cooperate in large numbers, but in fixed ways.
+Ants and bees cooperate in large numbers but in fixed ways.
 Language makes large-scale flexible collaboration possible.
-Some animals use signs and calls, but we use far more words than any other species.1 That allows us to make agreements and communicate them.
-But large-scale collaboration also requires shared beliefs.
+Some animals use signs and calls, but we use far more words than other species.1 That allows us to make agreements and communicate them.
+But that is not enough.
+Our large-scale collaboration also requires shared imaginations.

 We imagine laws, money, property, corporations and states.
-We believe there is a law, and the law works.
+We believe there is a law, and therefore, the law works.
 The same is true for money and corporations.
-I can tell a dog about the benefits of using cash to pay a corporation to produce dog food, why there are regulations to guarantee the quality of the product and governments implement these regulations, but a dog does not care.
-And, you cannot make dogs work together in a corporation to produce dog food by paying them money.
+I can tell a dog about the benefits of using a debit card to pay a corporation to produce dog food, why there are regulations to guarantee the quality of the product, and governments implement these regulations, but a dog does not care.
+And you cannot make dogs work together in a corporation to produce dog food by paying them money.
 Our imagination existed long before civilisations emerged.
 Archaeologists uncovered a 32,000 years old sculpture of a lion’s head upon a human body.
 These lion-men only existed only in the imagination of humans.

 And we imagine gods, just like laws, property, corporations, states, and lion-men.
 It helps us to cooperate.
 People of the same faith can go on a holy war together.
 Religion can also motivate people to do charitable work and provide for the poor.
 And religions promote social stability by justifying the social order and promising rewards in the afterlife for those who support it.
 The alternative could be a class struggle or civil war.
-Indeed, our imagination makes us do things other species are incapable of doing.
-You cannot make a dog submit itself to you by telling that obedient hounds will go to heaven and enjoy everlasting bliss after they die while unruly canines will be fried forever in a tormenting fire.
+Indeed, our imagination makes us do things other species can’t.
+You cannot make a dog submit to you by saying that obedient hounds will go to heaven and enjoy everlasting bliss after they die while unruly canines will be fried forever in a tormenting fire.

 The evolution of religions has been a process in which ideas emerged and interacted.
 Early humans were hunter-gatherers who imagined that places, animals, and plants have awareness, feelings and emotions.
-These early beliefs concerned visible objects like animals, plants, rivers and rocks.
-Early humans felt that they were more or less on an equal footing with the plants and animals surrounding them.1 Over time, people began to imagine fairies and spirits.
-A crucial step was ancestor veneration.
+Hunter-gatherers felt they were more or less on an equal footing with the plants and animals around them.1 Over time, people began to imagine fairies and spirits.
+A crucial step in the development of religions was ancestor veneration.

 The first humans lived in small bands based on family ties.
 Their ancestors bound them together.
 And so, people may have started to venerate the dead.
 It was a small step to imagine that the spirits of the dead are still with us and that our actions require the approval of our late ancestors.
-Ancestor veneration opened up the possibility to imagine a larger-scale relatedness in the form of tribes.
-A tribe is much larger than a band.
-It is also held together by the belief that its members share a common ancestor.
-Tribes are much larger and could muster more men for war.
-That is how tribes replaced bands.
-It can help when people attribute magical powers to their ancestors and fear the consequences of angering them.
-In this way, ancestor worship may have turned into the worship of gods.
+Ancestor veneration made it possible to envision a larger-scale relatedness in the form of tribes.
+A tribe is much larger than a small band.
+It is also held together by the belief that its members share common ancestors.
+Tribes, however, are too large to identify their common ancestors, so they imagine them, and the stories about them are myths.
+Because tribes are much larger, they can muster more men for war.
+That is why tribes replaced these small bands.
+It helps when people attribute magical powers to their ancestors and fear the consequences of angering them.
+In this way, ancestor veneration may have turned into the worship of gods.

-Religions may have emerged out of ancestor worship so gods could be like mothers and fathers.
+Religions may have emerged from ancestor worship so gods could be like mothers and fathers.
 People usually gave devotion to several ancestors.
 Each ancestor may have had a specific admirable quality.
 Consequently, early religions may have come with several gods and goddesses, each with a distinct role.
 That is called polytheism.
 Henotheist religions emerged later when people became emotionally attached to one particular deity.
-Henotheists believe that other gods exist but think their god is the best.
+Henotheists believe that other gods exist but think theirs is the best.
 And even polytheists can believe in a supreme deity who is more powerful than all the others.

 The next step is monotheism.
 Monotheists believe that only one God rules the universe.
 Monotheistic religions were successful because monotheists, most notably Christians and Muslims, have missionary zeal.
-Converting others is an act of mercy as unbelievers will end up in hell.
+Converting others is an act of mercy, as unbelievers will end up in hell.
 The worship of other deities is an offence to monotheists.
 After all, it contradicts their belief, and not taking action against pagans could make God angry.
 Polytheists are less likely to feel offended when some people worship just one of the many deities.
 To monotheists, there is only one God.
-Those who had different beliefs had to be converted, sometimes by force.
+They tried to convert those who had different beliefs, sometimes by force.

 In the first centuries AD, Christianity replaced the worship of local deities.
-To facilitate the transition, the Church converted these deities into saints.
+To help pagans switch to Christianity, the Church transformed these deities into saints.
 In this way, the Christian religion incorporated local beliefs.
 Each saint had specific qualities, just like the previous deity.
 For instance, if you are on a voyage, you can pray to St. Christopher for protection because he is the patron of the travellers.
-Later on, Muslims and Protestants could build on this achievement and abolish these customs in favour of pure monotheism.
+Later on, Muslims and Protestants could build on this and abolish these customs in favour of pure monotheism.

 Scientists discovered that our existence could be the result of accidents and evolution.
 Religions proliferated because they promoted cooperation and contributed to the success of societies.
 But human imagination reigns supreme.
-We may soon have the technology to become gods ourselves and create virtual reality universes for our entertainment.
-But that may already have happened long ago, and we may be living in one of these universes ourselves.
-And so, this world may have an owner we can call God.
+We may soon have the technology to become gods and create virtual reality universes for entertainment.
+But that may have happened already, and we may live in one of these universes ourselves.
+And so, this world could have an owner we can call God.